octo-technology/OpenTezos/docs/private/installation.md

 ## Docker

-Docker containers will do most of the work in setting up the environment needed for a healthy Tezos deployment.
+Docker containers will do most of the work for setting up the environment needed for a healthy Tezos deployment.

 ### Docker installation

-Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development.
+Docker takes away repetitive, mundane configuration tasks and it is used throughout the development lifecycle for fast, easy and portable application development.

 If you don't already have docker installed on your machine, you can download [Docker Desktop](https://www.docker.com/products/docker-desktop).